quixio/quix-streams-dotnet/docs/quickstart.md

 Optionally:

-Sign up for a free [Quix account](https://portal.platform.quix.io/self-sign-up){target=_blank}.
-You may just want to connect to your own Kafka installation, but if you'd like to connect to the Quix Platform you'll need a free account.
+Sign up for a free [Quix account](https://portal.platform.quix.io/signup){target=_blank}.
+You may just want to connect to your own Kafka installation, but if you'd like to connect to Quix Cloud you'll need a free account.

 ## Getting help